jonathan-laurent/AlphaZero.jl/docs/src/contributing/guide.md

   - Give more weight to recent samples during learning
   - Use rollouts in addition to the network's value head to evaluate positions (as is done by AlphaGo Lee)
+  - Use supervised learning to initialize the network based on a set of games played by humans
   - Implement the alternate training target proposed [here](https://medium.com/oracledevs/lessons-from-alphazero-part-4-improving-the-training-target-6efba2e71628)

 Please do not hesitate to open a Github